ob1Shaun/youversion-public-api-docs/docs/source/index.rst

 Before you'll be able to get started using the API's, you'll need to get an access token to send along with each API request.

-That's explained in the Getting Started section.
+That's explained in the :ref:`getting-started` section.

 If you already have a token, you can head on over to the API documentation, and see example requests, responses, and how to interact with the API!